BenjaminRohlfing/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ## 4. Get Your Music Bot <a name="getYourMusicBot"></a>

+By the end of this section, you will have a fully functional music bot that you can control by entering text commands into a dedicated chat channel.

-Music support found on VTTs is inconsistent; so if you want music in your game, you should have a music bot as a backup.
-Music bots work by joining your voice or video chats and stream music through audio.
+Music bots are helpful because not every VTT has native support for music.
+And, even though some do, your library and configurations from one won't transer to another.
+If you want music in your game, you should have a Discord bot as backup.
+They work by joining your voice or video chats and stream music through audio.

 Groovy bot is one of the most popular music bots for Discord.

 We will confine Groovy to a single channel so that it won't clutter your player's chat.
 You also might not want players controlling it.
-DMs should have exclusive control over the music in their games.
-So we'll make sure of that.
+So we'll make that only DMs are able to control groovy.

 ### 4.1.
 Inviting Groovy Bot <a name="invitingGroovy"></a>

 Just like users, bots need to be invited to your server.

-**Follow these steps** to navigate to invite Groovy to your server:
+Follow these steps to invite Groovy to your server:

-1. Find Groovy bot.
+1. Find Groovy.

-    Navigate to the home page of [Groovy Bot](https://groovy.bot/), and click "Add to Discord", shown in Fig. 4.1.1.
+    Navigate to the homepage of [Groovy Bot](https://groovy.bot/).

+    **NOTE:** You don't need an acccount to use the bot.

+1. Add Groovy to Discord.

+    Click "Add to Discord", shown in Fig. 4.1.1.
+Then, you should see a panel that contains a dropdown menu titled "ADD TO SERVER."
+Select your server name and click continue.
+You may also need to provide your Discord credentials.

     <p align="center">
       <img src="./images/add-to-discord-button.png" alt="" width="50%">